ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/checkpoint.md

 2. Build an MCP server for it
 3. Add authentication, caching, rate limiting
 4. Test with Inspector
-5. Deploy to Claude Desktop
+5. Deploy to Cursor IDE
 6. Use it for real tasks

 ### Module 06 Preview